readevalprint/ambast-project/README.md

 I am the wolf.

 This is a generator of python code.
-It does this by paresing out the signifigant elements of an example code string.
+It does this by parsing out the signifigant elements from an example code string.
 It will interchange numbers, with numbers:

     1 + 2

 will yield:

     1 + 1